 Want to read more about accounting?

-On BFN:s website you will find information about what applies specifically to limited companies and to sole traders.
+On The Swedish Accounting Standards Board's (BFN) website you will find information about what applies specifically to limited companies and to sole traders.

 Frequently asked questions